-Covered services and supplies
+Covered Services and Supplies

-This list of covered services and supplies applies to all ChoicePlan 500, High Deductible Health Plan, and Oxford PPO medical plans sponsored by Citi, except where noted.
+This list of covered services and supplies applies to all ChoicePlan 500 and High Deductible Health Plan medical plans sponsored by Citi, except where noted.

-Covered services and supplies must be medically necessary and related to the diagnosis or treatment of an accidental injury, sickness, or pregnancy.
-Reimbursement for all covered services and supplies listed in this section are subject to maximum allowed amount (MAA) or, for in-network services, the negotiated rates of the plan.
+Covered services and supplies must be medically necessary and related to the diagnosis or treatment of an accidental injury, a sickness or a pregnancy.
+Reimbursement for all covered services and supplies listed in this section is subject to the maximum allowed amount (MAA) or, for in-network services, the negotiated rates of the plan.